pcwii/logixMQTTgateway/README.md

 #openHAB

 ## Requirements
+- you must have an active Broker
 - [paho-mqtt](https://pypi.org/project/paho-mqtt/).
 - [pycomm3](https://github.com/ottowayi/pycomm3).

 ## Warnings!!
 - It is not recommended to use a public MQTT broker at this time as this could expose your commands to other Mycroft Units, or other devices subscribing to your topic.